MeerShah-A/aks-task-manager/README.md

-# cloud-microservices
+# aks-task-manager
-Demonstration of containerised e-commerce microservices deployed to the cloud
+Demonstration of a task manager using a cluster microservices deployed in containers